krubbles/NoiseDotNet/README.md

 - Lightweight (single file you can drop into your project)
 - Compatible with both CoreCLR and Unity

-It supports 4 noise functions:
+It supports 4 basic noise functions:
+- Noise.GradientNoise2D
+- Noise.GradientNoise3D
+- Noise.CellularNoise2D
+- Noise.CellularNoise3D

+And it supports 4 fractal (fBM) variants:
-- GradientNoise2D
+- Noise.GradientNoise2D
-- GradientNoise3D
+- Noise.GradientNoise3D
-- CellularNoise2D
+- Noise.CellularNoise2D
-- CellularNoise3D
+- Noise.CellularNoise3D

 By default `GradientNoise2D` and `GradientNoise3D` calls use the [Quadratic noise algorithm](https://milesoetzel.substack.com/p/introducing-quadratic-noise-a-better), which is a modified version of Perlin noise with improved quality.
 You can swap it to use Perlin noise by removing the `#define QUADRATIC` statement at the top of the NoiseImpls.cs file.

 ## Preformance
 Here are some preformance charts for NoiseDotNet, with FastNoise2 included as a baseline.
 Preformance is measured in nanoseconds per sample.

-Profiled on a Ryzen 9 6900HS, AVX2 compadibility level, Windows 11.
+Profiled on a Ryzen 9 6900HS, AVX2 compadibility level, Windows 11. .NET 9.

 |                        | NoiseDotNet (CoreCLR) | NoiseDotNet (Unity) | FastNoise2 (Clang) |
 | :--------------------- | --------------------: | ------------------: | -----------------: |